ethereum/sourcify/packages/lib-sourcify/README.md

 ): Promise<Match>;
 ```

-a `SourcifyChain` here is the chain object of [ethereum-lists/chains](https://chainid.network/chains.json).
+The `SourcifyChain` parameter is the chain object of [ethereum-lists/chains](https://chainid.network/chains.json).
 This states which chain to look the contract in (e.g. `chainId`) and through which `rpc`s to retrieve the deployed contract from.

 ```ts
 const goerliChain =   {